vasspilka/micro_words/README.md

 To consider:

-- World can have global tick (time), for evolution of artefacts and explorers
+- World can have global tick (time), for evolution of materials and explorers

 ### Explorer